maurovanetti/inkfungus-template/README.md

 The standard MenuDialog have a maximum of 6 option buttons.
 This means that the Ink script should not include more than 6 choices in any branching unless the `MenuDialog` is properly extended.
 In that case, the `Gateway Flowchart` must also be replaced or extended to include more than 6 options.

+Hidden options don't count to the 6-option limit.

+#### Hidden options

+_This is a feature introduced in version 1.2 of this Gateway._

+If an option starts with *@*, it's called a hidden option.
+Hidden options are, rather predictably, hidden.
+They are not displayed as buttons with text.

+Any kind of event can be associated to a hidden option (e.g., a click on a Fungus ClickableSprite) by using the new `Ink/Choose Hidden Option` Fungus command.
+This command takes one argument i.e. the hidden-option label without the leading *@* sign.

+This is a huge advantage because a game story can be written in Ink, and then some of the textual choices can be turned into any kind of pixel hunt, drag-and-drop, puzzle solving interaction.

+Thus, hidden options are a key feature to keep the text-and-choices layer well separated from the audio-video representation and interaction layer.
+A game with such layered architecture can be entirely tested in Ink before "wiring" it into its Unity project.

+Visible options are not mandatory: a choice can include hidden options only, in which case no option button would be displayed and the narrative flow would not proceed until a hidden option is triggered.

 ## Events

 The Gateway sends a stream of messages to the Fungus flowcharts describing what's going on in the Ink-based narrative part.